P0L3NARUBA/win-2k3-build-guide/README.md

 - [Windows Server 2003 ISO for Missing Files](https://archive.org/details/en_windows_server_2003_standard)

 # Preparing the Workspace
-1. First of all, disable your antivirus since it will slow down or corrupt everthing while compiling or extracting
+1. First of all, disable your antivirus since it will slow down or corrupt everthing while compiling and extracting
 2. Create or Use Partition with D: Letter
    - net use D: \\localhost\c$\nt5source /persistent:yes
 3. Extract **nt5src.7z\Win2K3** to D:\ drive